pahumadad/weight-control/README.md

 The app uses OAuth authentication with Google and Facebook.

-You have to get your credentials and set them as environment varialbes with the names:
+You have to get your credentials and set them as environment variables with the names:

 ```
 WEIGHT_CONTROL_OAUTH_GOOGLE_ID